Be Wary of Car Title Loans

-If you need to raise a few thousand dollars and you can’t get a regular bank loan, you might be tempted to apply for a car title loan.
+If you need to raise a few thousand dollars and you can’t get a regular bank loan, you might be tempted to request a car title loan.
 You put up your vehicle as security, and then just pay back the money over the next few months.
 You don’t even have to give your bank details.
 Sounds great, doesn’t it?
 Er, no… It might be easy to get an auto title loan, but you need to know it’s a very risky way to borrow.

 Interest rates can be high

 In some states, interest on consumer financing products such as auto title loans is capped at 30-36 percent a year.
 Here, though, lenders often compensate by charging steep fees if you make a late payment, and for issuing loan documents and verifying that you don’t have outstanding loans or liens on the car.

 Elsewhere, APRs (annualized percentage rates) on title loans are often 300 percent or more.
 For example, in Illinois, rates are unregulated and can be as high as 700 percent a year.
 As with payday loans, these interest rates can be perfectly manageable if you’re able to repay your loan within a month or two.
 However, because car title loans are often worth several thousand dollars, many borrowers find themselves extending their loans many times, and getting deeper and deeper into debt as interest charges pile up.